 Why we’re doing this and what we hope to achieve

-Against this background, The King’s Fund is undertaking work to explore the relationship between the NHS and the public.
+Against this background, we are carrying out work to explore the relationship between the NHS and the public.
 We want to understand what this currently looks like, how it has changed over time, and what it might (or should) look like in future.
-This will include addressing questions such as:
+This includes addressing questions such as:

 - how has this changed over time?